-Unit 3 Unit 4 Summative internal assessment 1 (IA1): • Spoken response Summative internal assessment 3 (IA3): • Multimodal response Summative internal assessment 2 (IA2): • Common internal assessment (CIA) Summative internal assessment (IA4): • Written response
+Unit 3 Unit 4

+Summative internal assessment 1 (IA1): Summative internal assessment 3 (IA3):

+• Spoken response • Multimodal response

+Summative internal assessment 2 (IA2): Summative internal assessment (IA4):

+• Common internal assessment (CIA)

 Essential Mathematics

 Mathematics is a unique and powerful intellectual discipline that is used to investigate patterns, order, generality and uncertainty.
 It is a way of thinking in which problems are explored and solved through observation, reflection and logical reasoning.
 It uses a concise system of communication, with written, symbolic, spoken and visual components.
 Mathematics is creative, requires initiative and promotes curiosity in an increasingly complex and data-driven world.
 It is the foundation of all quantitative disciplines.